The Annoying Kid: Plot

 Ray and Debra are acquainting with Lauren and Neil Williamson, whose son Spencer is a loud and rambunctious kid.
-He initially gets along with the parents, but becomes flustered with the kid, who eats the last cannoli in the fridge that Ray originally wanted.
-Ray explains to Debra that he won't allow the Williamsons to come over if he brings over Spencer again.
-However, Debra is very committed to starting a new friend and doesn't want Ray's opinion towards Spencer to ruin it; she dismisses Ray's claims as nothing more than a hatred for kids, and tells him to suck it up.
+He initially gets along with Lauren and Neil, but becomes flustered with Spencer, who eats the last cannoli in the fridge that Ray originally wanted.
+Ray explains to Debra that he won't allow the Williamsons to come over if they bring over Spencer again.
+However, Debra is very committed to making a new friend and doesn't want Ray's opinion towards Spencer to ruin it; she dismisses Ray's claims as nothing more than a hatred for kids, and tells him to suck it up.

-The next visiting of the Williamsons, Spencer starts to bother Ray's daughter Ally.
+The next visit of the Williamsons, Spencer starts to bother Ray's daughter Ally.
 When Ray and Debra tell Ally to play on the computer and Spencer, Geoffrey and Michael to play somewhere else, Spencer announces he'll jump on the beds.
 Ray then tries to talk Spencer out of it, but Spencer refuses, reasoning that he, Michael, and Geoffrey are "flying spiders."
-Ray then makes up a bunch of facts about how spiders don't fly, which includes citing superhero comic book franchise such as Spider-Man and Superman, but Spencer doesn't fall for it.
+Ray then makes up a bunch of facts about how spiders don't fly, which includes citing superhero comic book franchises such as Spider-Man and Superman, but Spencer doesn't fall for it.
 When Spencer and the other kids go upstairs, Ray finds "Ray Stinks" spelled on the refrigerator with magnetic letters, which he concludes Spencer did.

 Ray then goes upstairs to Michael and Geoffrey's room, finding Spencer jumping on the bed.
 He says the phrase spelled on the fridge to Ray's face, and runs downstairs into the backyard.
 Raymond cracks and chases him; when arriving at the backyard, Spencer pretends to have a "system failure" after Ray yells his name.
 Debra, Lauren, and Neil then walk into the backyard, and Ray informs the three about Spencer's poor behavior.
-Lauren and Neil then informs Ray and Debra of Spencer being diagnosed as "gifted," which is a reason for his conduct and the couple's inability to start relationships with other people.
+Lauren and Neil then inform Ray and Debra of Spencer being diagnosed as "gifted," which is a reason for his conduct and the couple's inability to start relationships with other people.
 When the family leaves, Ray and Debra also notice Spencer being unable to follow his parents' order, and they ultimately agree not to have the Williamsons back over.

 At the home of Ray's parents, Frank also uses letter magnets to spell "Marie Stinks" on the fridge, which upsets his wife.